darzyx/gpu-auction-house/README.md

 -   Just one page UI implementation, the Trade page
 -   Data on the Prices line chart is just hardcoded placeholder data and doesn't mean anything
+-   Like Google Flights, the calendar shows best prices for (market) orders when you select a start date, and it shows best prices before the start date when you select an end date, but I think it should also show best prices before the user selects anything.
+Google Flights does this, where the price on each day would be the best price from all the possible date ranges with that date as the start date.